Blood and Bourbon

 Augusto Vidal is almost certainly not the name he was born with, but it was all so long ago.
 Some say he was a petty Castilian noble, an infanzone who married into greatness.
 Some say he was the fifth son of an already great line whose only hope for glory was to earn it in battle.
 Some say he was the nephew of Alfonso VII and a knight within the Orden de Santiago.
 Whoever he was, his steel ran red and slick with Moorish blood.

 Why did he do it?
 Why did he hate the Moslems?
 He seethed when they conquered his family’s lands after the Disaster of Alarcos.
 Or he watched as they raped and butchered his wife and children before his eyes.
-Perhaps he simply sat and listened when his father told him to hate them.
+Perhaps he simply sat and listened at his father’s knee when the man told him to hate them.
 He no longer speaks of the reason.
 Maybe he no longer remembers.
 It was all so long ago.

 He fought in a crusade called by a terrified pontiff.
 The battle was glorious.
 It slit the throat of the Almohads.
 The Reconquista would carve Cordova, Jaén, and Seville from the caliphate’s rotting carcass within twoscore years.
 Nearly all of Iberia would be Christian again before the thirteenth century was out.